 In each subsequent INSERT, you can see how the conversion rules are applied in each varying case.

-SQLite does not support data type like Boolean.
+SQLite does not support data types like Boolean.
 We can store 0 or 1 as Integer.

-We will see how to use these keywords with example.
-Following is the example of using CURRENT_TIME keyword.
+We will see how to use these keywords with examples.
+Following is the example of using the CURRENT_TIME keyword.

 SELECT CURRENT_TIME, typeof(CURRENT_TIME);

-When we run above sqlite statement we will get result like as shown below.
+When we run the above SQLite statement we will get a result like as shown below.

-Now we will see how to use CURRENT_DATE keyword with example.
+Now we will see how to use the CURRENT_DATE keyword with example.

 SELECT CURRENT_DATE, typeof(CURRENT_DATE);

-When we run above sqlite query we will get result like as shown below
+When we run the above SQLite query we will get a result like as shown below

-Now we will see how to use CURRENT_TIMESTAMP keyword with example.
+Now we will see how to use the CURRENT_TIMESTAMP keyword with example.

-When we run above sqlite query we will get result like as shown below.
+When we run the above SQLite query we will get a result like as shown below.

 2016-08-05 07:35:37 text